SHOESKE-H/PFLoop/README.md

 ## License

-Distributed under the MIT License.
+Distributed under GPLv3.
 See [LICENSE](/LICENSE) for more information